-1. Either the actual amount accrued or Rs.30,000/- whichever is less one house property as specified by him will be taken at Nil.
-The other self occupied house property/is will be deemed to be let-out and their annual value will be determined on notional basis as if they had been let out.
+1. Either the actual amount accrued or Rs.30,000/- whichever is less noted above is available.
+If a person owns more than one house property, using all of them for self-occupation, he is entitled to exercise an option in terms of which, the annual value of one house property as specified by him will be taken at Nil.
+The other self occupied house property/is will be determined to be let-out and their annual value will be determined on notional basis as if they had been let out.